jonlpersson/ed-latimore/site/_posts/2022-02-10-quotes-to-help-deal-with-trauma.md

 permalink: /trauma-quotes/
 tags:
   - relationship-building
-  - quotes
+  - quotes-and-summaries
 description: >-
   It’s not therapy, but these quotes to help deal with trauma are collected from my writings, Twitter, and other social media accounts.
 image: /assets/images/thumbnails/dealing-with-trauma.jpeg
 ---
-Because I've written so much about the traumatic events in my life, I've said many things to help people deal with the bad things that have happened in their lives.&nbsp;
+Because I've written so much about the traumatic events in my life, I've said many things to help people deal with the bad things that have happened in their lives.

 Some of my writing was intentionally for the purpose of helping people with their own healing process.
 Other pieces of content and advice were not meant to do anything in particular, but I've received feedback about the effect many of my words have had on people's mental health.